folio-org/okapi/doc/securing.md

 do not want to hard code that in this script.
 Instead we grep the version out of the `pom.xml` file for each module.

-Also note that these commands start with a meaningless-looking cat.
-It is there to trigger the script-running one-liner.

 #### mod-permissions

 ```script